Thommyaso/SnakeGame-OOP/README.md

 # The project's live preview is hosted on GitHub Pages and can be accessed via the following link:  https://thommyaso.github.io/SnakeGame-OOP/

+This repository contains a new and improved version of the Snake game, now built with Object-Oriented Programming.
+It shows how much I've learned since my first attempt over a year ago.
+You can check out the old version here: https://github.com/Thommyaso/Snake-SpaghettiCode

 # Project Setup:
 ## 1: